django/django/docs/generics.rst

 them into JSON automatically, but it does provide ``self.group_send(name, content)`` that will do this for you if you call it explicitly.

-``self.close()`` is also provided to easily close the WebSocket from the server end once you are done with it.
+``self.close()`` is also provided to easily close the WebSocket from the server end with an optional status code once you are done with it.

 .. _multiplexing: